christophevg/py-mqfactory/.github/README.md

 ## Rationale

 I needed a Persistent Message Queue endpoint on top of an MQTT client, with acknowledgement, timeouts and retries.
 A quick search delivered [persist-queue](https://github.com/peter-wangxu/persist-queue), which seemed to cover most what I was looking for.
-But after implementing part of my requirements, I hit some bumps in the road, and to work around them, I would almost implement the entire solution, so little added value was still to be found in reusing the existing module.
+But after implementing part of my requirements, I hit some bumps in the road.
+To work around them I would almost have to implement the entire solution, so little added value was still to be found in reusing the existing module.
+Starting from scratch also allowed me to explore a few new things and introduce some other ideas.

-After a first rough implementation, specific for my use case, I felt that it was hard to test it nicely as-is.
+After a first rough implementation, specific for my original use case, I felt that it was hard to test it nicely as-is.
 Breaking it down in several very composable components, allowed for vastly improved unit tests and in the end resulted in a nice reusable module.

 ## Documentation